dbt-labs/docs.getdbt.com/website/docs/faqs/sql-errors.md

 Done.
 PASS=0 WARN=0 ERROR=1 SKIP=0 TOTAL=1
 ```

-Any <Term id="model">models</Term> downstream of this model will also be skipped.
+Any models downstream of this model will also be skipped.
 Use the error message and the [compiled SQL](faqs/checking-logs.md) to debug any errors.